How to mask dynamic user cursors and tooltips in map tests

 The most reliable masking strategy operates at the CSS and DOM level through injected stylesheets applied after the map initialization event.
 Target tooltip containers using framework-specific selectors such as .mapboxgl-popup, .leaflet-popup, .ol-tooltip, and custom overlay wrappers.
 Apply visibility: hidden rather than display: none to preserve layout flow while preventing rendering artifacts. display: none triggers reflow and can shift adjacent DOM nodes, inadvertently altering the bounding box of the map container and causing baseline drift.

 For cursors, override the cursor property on all interactive map containers by injecting a stylesheet that sets cursor: default !important on .map-container, .mapboxgl-canvas, .leaflet-container, and .ol-viewport.
-Inject this stylesheet via the testing framework’s style injection hooks immediately after the map emits its load event.
-This guarantees that the DOM tree is fully hydrated before masking rules apply, preventing race conditions where tooltips render before the stylesheet takes effect.
+Inject this stylesheet via the testing framework’s style injection hooks immediately after the map emits its load event to guarantee the DOM tree is fully hydrated before masking rules apply.

 Custom cursors in GIS applications often use SVG or PNG assets loaded asynchronously.
-Even when masked via CSS, some browsers cache cursor states until the next repaint cycle.
 To force deterministic behavior, explicitly reset the cursor property on the root map element using inline style injection: document.querySelector('.mapboxgl-canvas').style.cursor = 'auto'.
 This bypasses browser cursor caching layers and ensures the OS-level pointer remains static during screenshot capture.
-For comprehensive implementation details, consult the official CSS Basic User Interface Module Level 4 specification regarding cursor inheritance and rendering priority.
+Consult the official CSS Basic User Interface Module Level 4 specification regarding cursor inheritance and rendering priority.

 Handling Canvas-Drawn Cursors and WebGL Contexts

 Proxy the CanvasRenderingContext2D.prototype.drawImage and WebGLRenderingContext.prototype.drawArrays methods during test initialization.
 Wrap the original methods with a conditional guard that checks for a global testing flag (e.g., window.__VISUAL_TEST_MODE__).
 When active, the proxy intercepts draw calls targeting cursor textures or tooltip bitmaps and returns early without executing the GPU command.
-Alternatively, leverage framework-specific configuration flags.
-Mapbox GL JS, for example, exposes map._canvas.style.cursor manipulation, while OpenLayers allows disabling overlay rendering via map.getOverlayContainer().style.display = 'none' during snapshot generation.
+Alternatively, leverage framework-specific configuration.
+OpenLayers allows disabling overlay rendering via map.getOverlayContainer().style.display = 'none' during snapshot generation.
 Always restore the original methods post-capture to prevent memory leaks or state corruption across test suites.

 Framework-Specific Implementation Patterns